Category: RFS

 With holidays approaching, I needed to create an opening hours post:

-• I looked into inspiration of potential designs, and last year’s post as a guide
+• I looked into inspiration and last year’s post as a guide

 • I used a picture I took while shadowing the delivery drivers, as I felt it represented RFS as a whole, and included graphics and the new typography